mikosoft83/hass-windows10-themes/README.md

 Here are 49 themes based on Windows 10 look.
 All the themes are the same apart for accent color, and light/dark mode.
 All the colors are taken straight from Windows 10 accent color picker and UI elements.

-## What is new:

-Big update to the themes, backgrounds inspired by KTibow's pull.

 Themes style:

 - [HACS](https://hacs.xyz/)